compsocialscience/summer-institute/2026/uf/index.md

 From **June 15 to June 19, 2026**, the **Summer Institute in Computational Social Science (SICSS-UF)** will be held **in person at the University of Florida**.

-The Summer Institute aims to bring together **graduate students, postdoctoral researchers, and beginning faculty** interested in computational social science.
+The Summer Institute aims to bring together **graduate students and postdoctoral researchers** interested in computational social science.
 The Summer Institute is for **both social scientists and data scientists**, broadly conceived.

 ---